Last updated on 2026-03-12

 Career Options

-Graduates of the Bachelor of Social Science - Addictions and Mental Health program can pursue a variety of career paths in Canada, including:
+Graduates of the Bachelor of Social Science - Addictions and Mental Health program are well-equipped to pursue a variety of career paths in Canada, including:

-- Mental Health Counsellor: Provide support and guidance to individuals facing mental health challenges.
+- Mental Health Counsellor: Provide support and guidance to individuals facing mental health challenges, helping them develop coping strategies.

-- Outreach Worker: Engage with communities to provide resources and support for mental health and addiction issues.
+- Outreach Worker: Engage with communities to provide resources and support for individuals dealing with addictions and mental health issues.

-- Crisis Worker: Respond to individuals in crisis, offering immediate support and intervention.
+- Crisis Worker: Respond to individuals in crisis, providing immediate support and intervention to stabilize their situation.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.